uns1/NeuroMetadataComparison/README.md

 - After the last row of feature data, there should be no data in the sheet.
 This is vital for Pandas to correctly read the data in the excel file.
 ![alt text](https://github.com/uns1/NeuroMetadataComparison/blob/master/readme_images/NoDat.PNG)

+*In the attached images, the highlited rows and/or columns are the ones the I'm talking about*